biyunwu/biyunwu.github.io/_posts/2018-02-19-coursera-versus-udacity.md

     - Beginner
 ---

 > The two platforms offer quite different approaches that help beginners to step into the industry.
-It depends on your expectation and available time to decide which approach suits you better.
+It depends on their expectation and available time to decide which approach suits them better.

 ## Background